Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Introduction

-To describe $J/\psi$ hadronization we employ nonrelativistic~QCD (NRQCD) \cite{Bodwin:1994:NRQCD}, in which the heavy-quark pair forms a Fock state, specified by $n={}^{2S+1} L_J^{[c]}$: $S$ denotes the spin, $L$ the angular momentum, $J$ the total angular momentum and $c$ the color of the quarkonium.
-Note that the pair can couple either as a color-singlet (CS) or as a color-octet (CO) state.
+To describe $J/\psi$ hadronization we employ nonrelativistic~QCD (NRQCD) \cite{Bodwin:1994:NRQCD}, in which the heavy-quark pair forms a Fock state, specified by $n={}^{2S+1} L_J^{[c]}$: $S$ denotes the spin, $L$ the {orbital} angular momentum, $J$ the total angular momentum and $c$ the color {state} of the {pair}.
+Note that the pair can couple either as a color-singlet (CS), {with $c = 1$,} or as a color-octet (CO) state, {with $c = 8$}.
 The (low-energy) transition from this general state to the $J/\psi$ is encoded in the nonperturbative Long-Distance Matrix Elements (LDMEs) that are distinct for each quarkonium Fock state.
-States with different quantum numbers $n$ do not interfere as the cross section is proportional to a direct sum of LDMEs, up to a required precision in the expansion with respect to the relative velocity~$v$.
-In the following we will truncate the expansion up to the relative order $v^4$, including the ${}^3 S_1^{(1)}$ CS state and the ${}^1 S_0^{(8)}$, ${}^3 S_1^{(8)}$, ${}^3 P_J^{(8)}$ CO states.
+States with different quantum numbers $n$ do not interfere as the cross section is proportional to a direct sum of LDMEs, up to a required precision in the expansion {w.r.t.~$v$, which corresponds to the (non-relativistic) relative velocity of the heavy quark-antiquark pair in the quarkonium rest frame.} In the following we will truncate the expansion up to the relative order $v^4$, including the {${}^3 S_1^{[1]}$} CS state and the {${}^1 S_0^{[8]}$, ${}^3 S_1^{[8]}$, ${}^3 P_J^{[8]}$} CO states. {Note that, in the following we will not consider the interference among $P$-wave states since it is not necessary in the evaluation of the unpolarized differential cross section.
+However, we have taken them into account in our brief digression on the production of polarized $J/\psi$ mesons in SIDIS (see Sec.~\ref{sec: Conclusions}).}

 In Refs.~\cite{Echevarria:2019:TMDShF, Fleming:2019:TMDShF} it was found that the TMD factorized expressions have to take into account final state smearing effects that are encoded in the TMD shape function (TMDShF).
 This nonperturbative hadronic quantity describes the transition from the heavy quark pair to a bound quarkonium state, which not only contains the formation of the bound state in terms of an LDME, but also the transverse momentum effects that arise from the soft-gluon radiation.